dehesselle/virtctl/README.md

 ## Getting started
 ### Requirements
-For all of this to work you need to have
+For all of this to work you need to
-- a common directory where all your VMs are stored (well at least the Domain XML)
+- have a common directory where all your VMs are stored (well at least the Domain XML)
 - put each VM in a subdirectory below this common directory
 - name those subdirectories like the Domain XML files they contain (without the `.xml` suffix)
+- name your Domain XML files like the VMs

+_(The sole purpose of these requirements is to keep the scripts simple.)_

 #### Example
-Let's say you have two VMs, Debian and Ubuntu.
-Both consist of a domain XML and an (hdd-) image file and you choose `/srv/kvm` as a common directory.
+Let's say you have two VMs, `debian` and `ubuntu`.
+Both consist of a Domain XML and an (hdd-) image file.
+You choose `/srv/kvm` as a common directory.
 ```
 /srv/kvm/ubuntu/ubuntu.xml
 /srv/kvm/ubuntu/ubuntu.img